Pierre Culioli: Biography

 In mid-June 1943 they received a pair of Canadian SOE officers, John Kenneth Macalister and Frank Pickersgill, and all four of them set off on 21 June, in a car driven by Culioli, to catch a train from Beaugency to Paris where they were to meet Francis Suttill, who was by then organising the Prosper network.
 In the town of Dhuizon they were stopped at a temporary check point.
 Between Culioli and Rudellat on the front seat of the car lay a parcel containing incriminating material: wireless telegraphy equipment brought by the Canadians and unencrypted messages addressed to members of the Prosper network by their code names.
 The parcel was disguised as a Red Cross parcel addressed to a fictitious prisoner of war.
-The Germans ordered the two Canadians out of the back of the car; two Germans got in and ordered Pierre to drive to the mairie.
-There Jacqueline and Pierre passed inspection of their papers; the parcel was queried but not inspected.
+The Germans ordered the two Canadians out of the back of the car; two Germans got in and ordered Culioli to drive to the mairie.
+There Culioli and Rudellat passed inspection of their papers; the parcel was queried but not inspected.
 They were given a laissez passer.
 They waited in the car outside in case the Canadians also got free.
 There were shouts for them to come back, so they shot off, Germans following in three cars.
 They came to a barricade near Braciuex (10 kilometres from Dhuizon) and drove straight at it.
 The Germans manning the block opened fire as they approached, shattering the windscreen.
-Jacqueline, who was looking out of the rear window for following Germans, was hit in the back of the head.
-Assuming Jacqueline was dead, Culioli, not having his suicide capsule, tried to kill himself by steering the car into a wall but it bounced off harmlessly.
+Rudellat, who was looking out of the rear window for following Germans, was hit in the back of the head.
+Assuming she was dead, Culioli, not having his suicide capsule, tried to kill himself by steering the car into a wall but it bounced off harmlessly.
 Culioli was uninjured but was subsequently shot in the leg by a German while trying to get killed resisting arrest.

 Culioli survived Buchenwald, and managed to escape from captivity whilst being transferred from one camp to another at the end of the war.

 In 1947-49 Culioli became the innocent centre of a cause celebre; he was falsely accused of having betrayed the whole Prosper network which had been rolled up immediately after his arrest.
 This was on the strength of some information Culioli had given to the Germans, which had betrayed about half the supplies sent to the group.
 Found guilty at his first trial, Culioli was triumphantly acquitted at his second in 1949.